 At first glance, it feels like it should be straightforward.

-You pay a fixed price.
+You send images… They edit them… You pay a fixed price.

 But in reality, the ghost mannequin freelance cost depends on several factors.